Arduino-IRremote/Arduino-IRremote/README.md

 ```
 # [Wiki](https://github.com/z3t0/Arduino-IRremote/wiki)
 This is a quite old but maybe useful wiki for this library.

+# FAQ
+- IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B)<br/>
+Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic arduinos for longer than 50 us.
+In turn, this stops the IR interrupt handler from running when it needs to.
+There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
+- The default IR timer on AVR's is timer 2.
+Since the Arduino Tone library as well as analogWrite() for pin 3 and pin 11 requires timer 2, this functionality cannot be used simultaneously.
+- You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
+The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
+This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

+# Handling unknown Protocols
+## Disclaimer
+This library was never designed to handle long codes like the ones used by air conditioners.
+See [Recording long Infrared Remote control signals with Arduino](https://www.analysir.com/blog/2014/03/19/air-conditioners-problems-recording-long-infrared-remote-control-signals-arduino).<br/>
+The main reason is, that it was designed to fit inside MCUs with relatively low levels of resources and was intended to work as a library together with other applications which also require some resources of the MCU to operate.

+## Hints
+If you do not know which protocol your IR transmitter uses, you have several choices.
+- Use the [IRreceiveDumpV2 example](examples/IRreceiveDumpV2) to dump out the IR timing.
+You can then reproduce/send this timing with the [IRsendRawDemo example](examples/IRsendRawDemo).
+For **long codes** with more than 48 bits like from air conditioners, you can **change the length of the input buffer** in [IRremoteInt.h](src/private/IRremoteInt.h#L31).
+- The [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) prints the protocol and data for one of the **40 supported protocols**.
+The same library can be used to send this codes.
+- If you have a bigger Arduino board at hand (> 100 kByte program space) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library [DecodeIR](https://github.com/bengtmartensson/Arduino-DecodeIR).
+- Use [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html).
+It can automatically generate a send sketch for your protocol by exporting as "Arduino Raw".
+It supports IRremote, the old [IRLib](https://github.com/cyborg5/IRLib) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
+- To **increase strength of sent output signal** you can increase the current through the send diode, or use 2 diodes in series, since one IR diode requires only 1.5 volt.
+Changing `IR_SEND_DUTY_CYCLE` to 50 increases the signal current by 40%.

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / makros available.<br/>